Can Thoughts Occur Without Language?

 As Susan explains, they eventually have a moment of understanding when they realize the ASL symbols, and even written words, "carried something bigger than itself."

-After that awareness of meaning, and with further language lessons, the students begin the have the ability to describe their early life experiences.
+After that awareness of meaning, and with further language lessons, the students begin to have the ability to describe their early life experiences.
 That proves that despite the late acquisition of language, they were thinking long before that and had saved their memories of the days when they had no language skills.

 The Language of Thought

-Based on my research and studying the reports written by teachers of language-less people, it’s obvious to me now that something goes on in their heads despite the lack of language.
+Based on my research and studying the reports written by teachers of language-less people, it’s evident to me now that something goes on in their heads despite the lack of language.
 It's a thought process that connects experiences with memory.
 That memory can be tapped later to communicate with others once they learn a language, either written or ASL.

 What goes on in their heads is still a mystery.
 We can only imagine having thoughts with words because that is what we did ever since we first learned to speak.
 The answer lies with those who were born deaf.